eladkarako/exiftool-source/README.md

          -struct option for details.

          8) With the redirection feature, copying a tag directly (ie.
-         "-*DSTTAG*&lt;*SRCTAG*") is not the same as interpolating its value inside a string (ie. "-*DSTTAG*&lt;$*SRCTAG*") for shortcut tags or tag names containing wildcards.
-When copying directly, the values of each matching source tag are copied individually to the destination tag (as if multiple redirection arguments were used).
+         "'-*DSTTAG*&lt;*SRCTAG*'") is not the same as interpolating its value inside a string (ie. "'-*DSTTAG*&lt;$*SRCTAG*'") for list-type tags, shortcut tags, or tag names containing wildcards.
+When copying directly, the values of each matching source tag are copied individually to the destination tag (as if they were separate assignments).
+However, when interpolated inside a string, list items and the values of shortcut tags are concatenated (with a separator set by the -sep option), and wildcards are not allowed.
-         However, when interpolated inside a string, the values of shortcut tags are concatenated, and wildcards are not allowed.
+         Also, UserParam variables are available only when interpolated in a string.

     -x *TAG* (-exclude)
          Exclude the specified tag.
 There may be multiple -x options.
 This